Macrurido/Redactum/README.md

 It is a function that inserts commas between the elements of a vector, using ‘and’ for the last element unless the last word begins with ‘i’ or ‘I’, in which case it uses ‘e’.
+In the context of numerical vectors, the letter ‘y’ is placed before the final word.

 The function requires defining: